 Some staff with disabilities and/or long-term health conditions may not be able to receive the same level of support from schemes such as Access to Work as they did previously and in such cases line managers should discuss any additional support needs with staff and attempt to find alternative ways to meet their needs.
 Seek advice from your local HR contact and/or the Staff Disability Advisor.

 Avoiding making assumptions

 Line managers may already be aware of the situations of team members but should avoid making assumptions or judgements about their ability to return to work on site based on, for example, their caring responsibilities or any protected characteristic (age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation).
 However, in some cases protected characteristics such as age, disability, pregnancy or race may be relevant factors when considering whether it is appropriate for them to return on site.
-They should have a conversation with each team member while planning the return to on-site working (see Step by Step 1 - talk to each individual team member) to ensure they understand their particular circumstances including those of household members, so that these can be taken into account.
+They should offer to have a conversation with each team member while planning the return to on-site working (see Step by Step 1 - offer to talk to each individual team member) to discuss their particular circumstances including those of household members, so that these can be taken into account.
 Some staff may feel more comfortable discussing their personal situation with their local HR contact rather than their manager.

 NB Information which staff provide about their health and personal circumstances must be treated in confidence and any records stored securely in the departmental HR office (or sent by password protected email to HR staff for secure electronic storage, where the physical office is not open) in accordance with GDPR requirements.